purplebarber/backpack.tf-ws-service/README.md

     ```
 + Update the json file with your specific settings and preferences

-+ Run the main.py script
++ Run the main.py script (ensure you have a mongodb instance running too):
     ```bash
     python main.py
     ```